-To steer the conduct adopted by the Company to encourage engagement with the issuers it invests in, integrating its own commitment as shareholder to the investment strategy, the Company has adopted the "Engagement Policy of Eurizon Capital SGR S.p.A.", which describes the organisational and/or procedural measures that govern the participation in Shareholder Meetings and the engagement with companies deemed "relevant".
+To steer the conduct adopted by the Company to encourage engagement with the issuers it invests in, integrating its own commitment as shareholder to the investment strategy, the Company has adopted the "Engagement Policy of Eurizon Capital SA", which describes the organisational and/or procedural measures that govern the participation in Shareholder Meetings and the engagement with companies deemed "relevant".

 5.4.
-MONITORING GOOD GOVERNANCE PRACTICES
+MONITORING OF GOOD GOVERNANCE PRACTICES